How Was ASKACR Token Exploited?

 During the attack, the price of the $GDS token reached a high of $0.49 before falling to $0.01 at the time of writing.
 The team has not issued a statement concerning the attack.

 Many attacks in the DeFi landscape appear to be coordinated by the team or members within the team to funnel out funds for personal benefit.
-In the absence of an Incident response and recovery plan, it could be speculated that the event was pre-planned.
+In the absence of an incident response and recovery plan, it could be speculated that the event was pre-planned.
 Users should always confirm the authenticity of a team and its tokens before investing in them.

-Neptune Mutual's security team would also have evaluated the platform for DNS and web-based security, frontend and backend security, intrusion detection and prevention, and other security considerations.
+Additionally, Neptune Mutual's robust security evaluation, encompassing aspects such as DNS and web-based security, frontend and backend security, intrusion detection and prevention, and more, reinforces its commitment to fortify the DeFi landscape against potential threats.